 Monetary assets and liabilities

-Assets and liabilities which are fixed in terms of units of currency by contract or otherwise.
+Assets and liabilities that are fixed in terms of units of currency by contract or otherwise.
 Examples are cash, short or long-term accounts, notes receivable in cash and notes payable in cash.

 Money market risk

-Money market risk arises when ING Group places short term deposits with a counterparty in order to manage excess liquidity, as such, money market deposits tend to be short term in nature (1-7 days is common).
-In the event of a counterparty default, ING Group may lose the deposit placed.
-Money market risk is therefore measured simply as the notional value of the deposit, excluding any accrued and unpaid interest or the effect of any impairment.
+Money market risk arises when ING Bank places short-term deposits with a counterparty in order to manage excess liquidity.
+As such, money market deposits tend to be short-term in nature.
+In the event of a counterparty default, ING Bank may lose the deposit placed.
+Money market risk is measured as the notional value of the deposit, excluding any accrued and unpaid interest or the effect of any impairment.

 Monte Carlo simulation

-A model to calculate Value at Risk, assuming that changes in risk factors are (jointly) normally distributed taking into account nonlinear behaviour of financial products.
+A model to calculate Value at Risk, assuming that changes in risk factors are normally distributed together, taking into account non-linear behaviour of financial products.